NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 RPC
 ^^^

-A rational polynomial coefficient model.
+The distortion is based on a rational polynomial coefficient (RPC) model.
+This is different than going from ground to image coordinates via RPC (:numref:`rpc`).

-In this model, one goes from undistorted *normalized* coordinates :math:`(x, y)` to distorted *normalized* coordinates via the formula
+In this model, one goes from undistorted *normalized* pixels :math:`(x, y)` to distorted normalized pixels via the formulas

 .. math::